 This fund was created as per the requirement of erstwhile Labour laws.
 Owing to changes in Labour law, this fund is no longer required and no provision has been made.
-SHL has not paid during the year out of this fund to a separate entity called Employee Housing.
+SHL has not paid during the year out of the opening balance from this fund to a separate entity called Employee Housing.